Barry Bonds: 1998 season

-on May 28, 1998 at 3Com Park, with two outs in the bottom of the ninth inning, Arizona Diamondbacks manager Buck Showalter decided to intentionally walk Bonds with the bases loaded.
+On May 28, 1998, at 3Com Park, with two outs in the bottom of the ninth inning, Arizona Diamondbacks manager Buck Showalter decided to intentionally walk Bonds with the bases loaded.
 Nap Lajoie (1901), Del Bissonette (1928) and Bill Nicholson (1944) were three other players in the 20th century who received that rare honor.
 The first to receive one was Abner Dalrymple in 1881.
 The Diamondbacks, a 1998 Major League Baseball expansion team, were leading the Giants 8–5, when closing pitcher Gregg Olson began the inning by striking out leadoff hitter and starting center fielder Darryl Hamilton, the Giants responded by loading the bases with two walks and a hit before starting right fielder Stan Javier had an RBI grounder that made it 8–6.
 The Giants loaded the bases again after pinch-hitter J. T. Snow walked, and Showalter ordered Olson to intentionally walk Bonds, forcing home a run, and bringing up pinch hitting catcher Brent Mayne, who worked the count full before he lined to right field for the third out.
 Olson put together one of the strangest saves imaginable, working around six walks in 1 1/3 innings, throwing 49 pitches (not counting the bases-loaded intentional walk), and only 22 of them were for strikes.

 On August 23, Bonds hit his 400th career Major League home run.
 By doing so, he became the first player ever to enter the 400–400 club by having career totals of 400 home runs and 400 stolen bases; he is still the only player to have achieved this feat.
 The milestone home run came off Kirt Ojala, who, like Burkett, was pitching for the Marlins.
-For the season, he hit .303 with 37 home runs and drove in 122 runs, winning his eighth Gold Glove, He finished eighth in the MVP voting.
+For the season, he hit .303 with 37 home runs and drove in 122 runs, winning his eighth Gold Glove.
+He finished eighth in the NL MVP voting.